Exadra37/php-docker-stack/docs/demos/laravel-5.5.md

 server up http
 ```

-### Visit Browser
+### Open In Browser

-Now visit the browser on http://localhost:8888 and you should see the Laravel Home page.
+Now visit the browser on http://localhost:8000 and you should see the Laravel Home page.

 ### Enable Authentication